gskinner/flutter_animate/README.md

 ================================================================================

 There are `onInit` and `onComplete` callbacks on `Animate` that trigger when the whole animation starts or ends.
-Use the provided the `AnimationController` to manipulate the animation (ex. repeat, reverse, etc).
+Use the provided `AnimationController` to manipulate the animation (ex. repeat, reverse, etc).

 ``` dart